Sergo102/project2/README.md

 (only cover version)
 Someday, I'll do full version of this project, I swear!

-Click "Sigh up" input for push notifications
+Click "Sigh up" input for push notifications that checks validity of your email

 A bit of documentation